 Recheck the PIN you are using and correct it to access your funds.

 If the cashier has attempted many times with the wrong PIN, your bank may have blocked your card on account of suspicious activity.
-Although it might seem frustrating, the banks have their reasons to block the card.
+Although it might seem frustrating, the banks have their reasons to debit card declined.
 In the wake of such suspicions, a bank assumes that your card is stolen and your funds are at stake.

 Consequently, it takes action by restricting your card so no one else can get your money.